Cray-HPE/uas-mgr/doc/uas_overview.md

 If problems occur while making or working with a custom end-user UAI image some basic troubleshooting questions to ask are:

-* Does SESSION_NAME match an actual entry in "cray bos v1 sessiontemplate list"?
+* Does SESSION_NAME match an actual entry in `cray bos v1 sessiontemplate list`?
-* Is SESSION_ID set to an appropriate uuid format?
-Did the awk command not parse the uuid correctly?
+* Is SESSION_ID set to an appropriate UUID format?
+Did the `awk` command not parse the UUID correctly?
-* Did the file /etc/security/limits.d/99-slingshot-network.conf get removed from the tarball correctly?
+* Did the file `/etc/security/limits.d/99-slingshot-network.conf` get removed from the tarball correctly?
-* Does the ENTRYPOINT /usr/bin/uai-ssh.sh exist?
+* Does the ENTRYPOINT `/usr/bin/uai-ssh.sh` exist?
 * Did the container image get pushed and registered with UAS?
 * Did the creation process run from a real worker or master node as opposed to a LiveCD node?